 The best way for organizations to win this war on cybersecurity is to be equipped with over-the-edge penetration testing tools.
 Penetration testing or pen testing can simply be referred to as a practice game of security assessment.
 Here, the security experts rigorously assess every nook and corner of the IT infrastructure with the aim of discovering vulnerabilities before hackers.

 Now, the tools which aid penetration testing become really significant.
-These Vulnerability Assessment and Penetration Testing tools or VAPT tools play a remarkable role in ensuring the security of web-based or mobile-based applications throughout the world.
+These Penetration Testing and Vulnerability Assessment tools or VAPT tools play a remarkable role in ensuring the security of web-based or mobile-based applications throughout the world.

 What is Pentesting?